In this guide, I’m going to show you exactly how to start a successful blog.

 At the end of your purchase, you’ll be welcomed and asked to choose a password.
 Just click the “Create your password” button to choose a secure password.

-Step 3: Install WordPress On Bluehost
+Install WordPress On Bluehost

 The next step is to install WordPress on your blog.
 Bluehost makes this step extremely simple and quick.

 In the past, you had to go through something called a cpanel in order to install WordPress.
 It was a little technical, and it confused a lot of people.

 So Bluehost just made it a lot easier and got rid of a bunch of steps

 Once you setup your password, you’ll be taken to a screen that looks like this:

 You can choose a theme depending on what you want your site to look like.
 You can always change themes later so no need to spend days pondering over what’s the best one!

 Once you do, you’ll be shown this screen: